ksameersrk/cachediff/README.md

 3. Download the [DineroIV](http://pages.cs.wisc.edu/~markhill/DineroIV/) and extract the tar file and rename the folder to dinero.

-4. Now replace the the MyPinTool folder from
+4. Now replace the MyPinTool folder from
 ```
 your_present_directory/pin/source/tools/MyPinTool to your_present_directory/cachediff/pin/source/tools/MyPinTool
 ```